- Advocaat, admitted to the Bar in 1999

-Stefan regularly works closely together with other De Brauw practice groups, particularly in outsourcing matters, as well as the employment implications of fraud and bribery matters.
+Stefan regularly works closely together with other De Brauw practice groups, particularly in the field of pensions.

-Stefan was appointed Professor of Employment Law at Leiden University in 2013, where he obtained his PhD on ‘Summary dismissal for urgent cause’ in the same year.
-He is an editor of various labour law journals.
-He regularly publishes in professional journals and newspapers on different employment law issues and lectures before the judiciary and the Netherlands Bar Association.
+He was appointed as Professor of Employment Law at Leiden University in 2013, where he obtained his PhD on ‘Summary dismissal for urgent cause’ in the same year.
+Stefan regularly publishes articles in professional journals and newspapers on different employment law issues, and lectures at events for fellow members of the judiciary, and on behalf of the Netherlands Bar Association.

-- RELX, AkzoNobel, Shell and Philips in many (collective) employment matters such as transfers of undertakings, (collective) dismissals, collective bargaining, co-determination, as well as unilateral amendment of employee benefits.
+- advising and representing companies such as RELX, Schiphol, AkzoNobel, Shell and Philips in numerous collective and individual employment matters (including transfer of undertakings, collective dismissals, collective bargaining, industrial action, co-determination, as well as unilateral amendment of employee benefits).

 - Supreme Court proceedings in which it was held that in case of a partial termination of an employment agreement (by mutual consent), the employee is also entitled to partially receive a statutory severance payment.